Complete the email form below and the link to the content you were reading will be sent to the email address you provide.

 The New Teacher Induction Program includes orientation, mentoring, professional development and training, and a streamlined performance appraisal process.

-Beginning teachers and teachers new to a board can complete their initial performance appraisal cycle once they receive two “satisfactory” ratings.
+Beginning teachers can complete their initial performance appraisal cycle once they receive two “satisfactory” ratings.
 It is therefore possible to complete the process within one year.
-The current four ratings have been reduced to two: “satisfactory” and “not satisfactory.”

 Once a teacher receives a second “satisfactory” rating, the board will report the fact to the Ontario College of Teachers.
 The College will include a notation on the teacher’s Certificate of Qualification.